 What Are Genetically Modified Organisms (GMOs)?

-When scientists use genetic engineering to alter the genes of an organism, they're generally seeking to add a trait they view as beneficial, generally for production purposes.
-Usually, it is done to achieve a trait not normally held by an organism, such as longer shelf life, disease resistance, or different colors or flavors.
+When scientists use genetic engineering to alter the genes of an organism, they're generally seeking to add a trait they view as beneficial, usually for production purposes.
+Genetic engineering is often done to achieve a trait not typically held by an organism, such as longer shelf life, disease resistance, or different colors or flavors.